'Glass' Is Leaden

 As they say in comics: gasp!

 We might forgive the film's predilection for jabbing us so persistently and bruisingly in the ribs if the process occurred at a swifter pace and was over sooner.
-But Glass stretches itself out over the course of more than 2 hours, and it makes us feel every leaden minute in our brittle bones.
-It takes nearly an hour for the film to move its three chess pieces into position — Willis's dourly indestructible David, Jackson's eminently destructible but brilliant Elijah, and James McAvoy's Kevin/"The Horde," a character with 24 distinct identities.
+But Glass stretches itself out over the course of more than two hours, and it makes us feel every leaden minute in our brittle bones.
+It takes nearly an hour for the film to move its three chess pieces into position — Willis' dourly indestructible David, Jackson's eminently destructible but brilliant Elijah, and James McAvoy's Kevin/"The Horde," a character with 24 distinct identities.

 Once it does, there's some low-key fun to be had, in the heist/prison-escape-thriller vein.
 (Speaking of veins: As he did in Split, McAvoy pulls off a technically impeccable performance — several, actually, as he switches fluidly between identities.
 One persona, however, the putatively terrifying Beast, turns up so often, and always after a showy bout of flexing and grimacing and vein-bulging, that he swiftly loses any sense of menace.
 You know that one meme of the kid holding his breath?
 Yeah.
 That.
 Pretty much that, is all.)

 McAvoy is doing a lot, in any given scene, so maybe it makes sense — the film does keep mentioning how important "maintaining the balance" is, after all — that Willis should spend the movie's running time doing ... less.
 So, so much less.
-There's inward, and then there's downright inert, and Willis spends all of his screen time languishing there, in the column on the far far right of acting's Periodic Table.
+There's inward, and then there's downright inert, and Willis spends all of his screen time languishing there, in the column on the far far right of acting's periodic table.

 Jackson splits the difference, keeping criminal mastermind Elijah engaging throughout, even though he spends the first half of the film catatonic.
 No mean feat.